oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    Of course, at this point, you need some state!
 Notice that the `CloudCash` class extends `StatefulWidget` - this allows you to have state in this class.
 Also notice that you can override the `createState()` method to control what state you require.
 As you can see in the code below, a second cladd `_CloudCashState` is created, which extends `State<?>` and inside that class you can create stateful object, such as the two `TextEditingController`s that are defined, one for each of the two fields.

    If you look again at the `TextField`s in the `build()` method, you will notice that they each have a `controller` property which points to the appropriate one of these two controllers.
-This is how the link is established so that whatever a user enters in those controls will be stored in the state.
+This is how the link is established so that whatever a user inputs in those controls will be stored in the state.

    Finally, notice that the `ElevatedButton` in the last `Container` has an `onPressed` property.
 In that property there is a call to a function called `processCloudCash` which is defined later in that same class.
 Right now, that function just logs a message.
 Later, you will update that function to make a REST call and give the user feedback about what happened.